-Boeing’s emergency procedure for 737 MAX may have failed on Ethiopian flight
+Doomed 737 MAX’s pilots apparently followed Boeing’s emergency directions

-The pilots of the Ethiopian Airlines 737 MAX that crashed last month appear to have followed the emergency procedure laid out by both Boeing and the Federal Aviation Authority (FAA) — cutting off the suspect flight control system — but could not regain control and avert the fatal plunge that killed all 157 on board.
+The pilots of the Ethiopian Airlines 737 MAX that crashed last month appear to have followed the emergency procedure laid out by both Boeing and the Federal Aviation Authority — cutting off the suspect flight-control system — but could not regain control and avert the plunge that killed all 157 on board.

-The Wall Street Journal, citing people briefed on the crash investigation’s preliminary findings, reported Tuesday night that the pilots hit the system cut-off switches as Boeing had instructed after October’s Lion Air MAX crash, but couldn’t get the plane’s nose back up.
+The Wall Street Journal, citing people briefed on the crash investigation’s preliminary findings, reported Tuesday night that the pilots hit the system cutoff switches as Boeing had instructed after October’s Lion Air MAX crash, but couldn’t get the plane’s nose back up.
 They then turned the system back on before the plane nose-dived into the ground.

-A local expert, former Boeing flight control engineer Peter Lemme, recently predicted this could happen.
-His account of how Boeing’s emergency procedure could have failed disastrously is backed up by extracts from a 1982 Boeing 737-200 Pilot Training Manual posted to an online pilot forum a month ago by an Australian pilot.
+If the preliminary investigation confirms that the Ethiopian pilots did cut off the automatic flight-control system, this is a nightmarish outcome for Boeing and the FAA.

-If the preliminary investigation confirms that the Ethiopian pilots did cut off the automatic flight control system, this is a nightmarish outcome for Boeing and the FAA.
+It would suggest emergency procedures that Boeing laid out for pilots worldwide after the Lion Air crash, and that the FAA alerted airlines to the next day, is wholly inadequate, missing vital information that was in Boeing pilot manuals nearly 40 years ago but isn’t any longer.

-It would suggest the emergency procedure that Boeing laid out for pilots worldwide after the Lion Air crash, that the FAA alerted airlines to the next day, is wholly inadequate, missing vital extra information that was in Boeing pilot manuals nearly 40 years ago but isn’t any longer.
+A local expert, former Boeing flight-control engineer Peter Lemme, recently predicted how the emergency procedure could fail disastrously, and he is backed up by extracts from a 1982 Boeing 737-200 Pilot Training Manual posted to an online pilot forum a month ago by an Australian pilot.

-That old 737 pilot manual lays out a scenario where a much more elaborate pilot response is required than the one Boeing outlined last November and has reiterated ever since.
+That old 737 pilot manual lays out a scenario where a much more elaborate pilot response is required than the one Boeing outlined in November and has reiterated ever since.

 Just a week after the Oct.
-29 Lion Air crash, Boeing sent out an urgent bulletin to all 737 MAX operators across the world cautioning them that a sensor failure could cause a new MAX flight control system to automatically swivel upward the horizontal tail — also called the stabilizer — so pushing the jet’s nose down.
+29 Lion Air crash, Boeing sent out an urgent bulletin to all 737 MAX operators across the world cautioning them that a sensor failure could cause a new MAX flight-control system to automatically swivel upward the horizontal tail — also called the stabilizer — and push the jet’s nose down.

-Boeing’s bulletin laid out a seemingly simple response: Hit a pair of cut-off switches to turn off that automatic system — known as the Maneuvering Characteristics Augmentation System, or MCAS — and then swivel the tail down by manually turning a large stabilizer trim wheel located next to the pilot’s seat that connects mechanically to the tail via cables.
+Boeing’s bulletin laid out a seemingly simple response: Hit a pair of cutoff switches to turn off the automatic system — known as the Maneuvering Characteristics Augmentation System, or MCAS — and then swivel the tail down by manually turning a large stabilizer trim wheel next to the pilot’s seat that connects mechanically to the tail via cables.

 Boeing has publicly contended for five months that this simple procedure was all that was needed to save the airplane if MCAS was inadvertently activated.

-In a November television interview on the Fox Business Network, Boeing Chief Executive Dennis Muilenburg, when asked about whether information had been withheld from pilots, cited the procedure as “part of the training manual” and said Boeing’s bulletin to airlines “pointed to that existing flight procedure.”
+In a November television interview on the Fox Business Network, Boeing Chief Executive Dennis Muilenburg, when asked if information had been withheld from pilots, cited the procedure as “part of the training manual” and said Boeing’s bulletin to airlines “pointed to that existing flight procedure.”

 But Lemme said the Ethiopian pilots most likely were unable to carry out that last instruction in the Boeing emergency procedure — because they simply couldn’t physically move that wheel against the heavy forces acting on the tail.

-“The forces on the tail could have been too great,” said Lemme.
+“The forces on the tail could have been too great,” Lemme said.
 “They couldn’t turn the manual trim wheel.”

-The stabilizer in the Ethiopian jet could have been in an extreme position with two separate forces acting on it.
+The stabilizer in the Ethiopian jet could have been in an extreme position with two separate forces acting on it:

 - MCAS had swiveled the stabilizer upward by turning a large mechanical screw inside the tail called the jackscrew.
 This is pushing the jet’s nose down.